 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 On the heels of revamping its personal Platinum card in July, American Express on Thursday released a refreshed version of its premium business card, The Business Platinum Card® from American Express, with new perks that include several new bonus categories, multiple new annual credits and an improvement in an existing card credit.

-The changes differ from those made to the issuer’s personal version of the Platinum card, though the Business Platinum will now come with a matching higher $695 annual fee for both new and existing card members renewing their card on or after Jan.
-13, 2022.
+The changes differ from those made to the issuer’s personal version of the Platinum card, though the Business Platinum now comes with a matching higher $695 annual fee for both new and existing card members as of Jan.
+13, 2022 (see rates and fees).

 However, the new perks come into effect immediately for both new and existing Business Platinum card members, and include:

 - 1.5 points for every dollar spent on electronics goods, retailers, software, cloud service providers, construction materials, hardware supplies and shipping providers, up to $2 million in spending each year (then 1x).*

 - Up to $360 in annual statement credits on all Indeed hiring and recruiting products and services, split into credits of up to $90 each quarter.*

 - Up to $120 in annual statement credits for purcahases made directly with any U.S. wireless telephone provider, split into credits of up to $10 per month.*

 - Up to $400 in annual statement credits on all U.S. Dell purchases, split into credits of up to $200 in each half of the year.
 This is a $200 yearly increase of the card’s current Dell credit.*